roytang/blog/content/notes/2019/06/1136656849728561152/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/1136656849728561152/
+title: ''
 ---

-RT [@maggiesmithpoet](https://twitter.com/maggiesmithpoet/): Today's goal: Do something today that will bring you joy even if you know you won't do it well.
-Let go of the idea tha…
+Today's goal: Do something today that will bring you joy even if you know you won't do it well.
+Let go of the idea that you have to be the best at something to enjoy it.
+Train yourself to crave experience, not perfection.
+Keep moving.